Salmandabbakuti/superfluid-stream-gated-jwt/README.md

 ## Usage

-To use the Superfluid Stream Gating function, you need to make a POST request to the deployed function endpoint with the following parameters in the request body:
+To use the Superfluid Stream Gating function [`superfluid-stream-gating.js`](netlify/functions/superfluid-stream-gating.js), you need to make a POST request to the deployed function endpoint with the following parameters in the request body:

 `sender`: the Ethereum address of the sender of the stream